andrewstarritt/quaternion/README.md

-Altough there are already a number of Quaternion Python packages out there, this has the advantage of speed over the pure Python implementations and no dependencies on other modules such as numpy
+Altough there are already a number of Quaternion Python packages out there, this has the advantage of speed over the pure Python implementations and no dependencies on other modules such as numpy.

 ## references